yuzeni/quadruped-control-algorithm/README.md

 - Clang\GCC: `-DARDUINO_FREE=1`

 Use the additional compilation define `VISUALIZE_QUADRUPED 1` for creating a window showing a 3d representation of the leg movements.\
-Control the robot in the visual debugger using U,I,O,J,K,L.\
+Control the robot in the visual debugger using U,I,O,J,K,L,SPACE.\
 This mode relies on [Raylib](https://github.com/raysan5/raylib).\
 When building on windows with Visual Studio, just execute the `build.bat` script from the Microsoft Visual Studio "x64 Native Tools Command Prompt" or from any command prompt with the vcvars64.bat environment.